Walton Heath Golf Club: Tournaments

 Walton Heath has been the venue of a number of national amateur tournaments and championships.
 It has also hosted several high profile professional events including the 1981 Ryder Cup, when it stepped in as a replacement venue after construction at The Belfry had not been completed in time.
 The club also hosted five editions of the European Open, a European Tour event, between 1978 and 1991.

 Since 2005, Walton Heath has been the venue for the U.S. Open European qualifying tournament.
 In the first year, New Zealander Michael Campbell qualified at Walton Heath, and went on to win the Open at Pinehurst.

 Walton Heath hosted The Senior Open Championship, one of the five majors recognised by the Champions Tour, the world's dominant tour for golfers 50 and older, from 21–24 July 2011.
 The event was eventually won by Russ Cochran.
+Walton Heath hosted the British Masters on the European Tour in October 2018, won by Eddie Pepperell and the Women's British Open in 2023, won by Lilia Vu.

-It hosted the British Masters on the European Tour in October 2018, won by Eddie Pepperell.
+Noted Incident

-It is scheduled to host Women's British Open in 2023.
+Barry Took's 2004 biography of Richard Murdoch, (published by Oxford University Press) relates how the actor and comedian died there, in 1990.